arcsaber/pythoniex/README.md

 to do:

   - fully fix sell and buy functions
-  - I'm not sure if the stop loss is working properly as intended (resets stop loss and I don't know why)
   - getting rid of the old checkpoint system in the code

   - incorporate a bittrex API for going full shitcoin